The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 Every business needs a website, but not every business has a great website.
-A great website is a efficient store front with a reliable, low-maintenance employee who consistently delivers results.
+A great website is like an efficient storefront with a reliable, low-maintenance employee who consistently delivers results.
 It efficiently communicates information, looks professional, and seamlessly provides goods or services—all while reflecting your brand identity.

 At Glow Up, we believe that a great website is built on two pillars: Branding and User Experience (UX).
-That’s why we focus on crafting websites that not only look stunning but also provide an intuitive and enjoyable experience for your customers, which build trust and drives conversion.
+That’s why we focus on crafting websites that not only look stunning, but also provide an intuitive and enjoyable experience for your customers.
+This also helps build trust and drive conversions.

-We also collaborate with industry leaders in SEO and Google Ads because we understand the value of specialization.
-By working with experts who are passionate about their fields, we ensure our clients receive top-tier support in every aspect of their online presence.
+We also have partnerships with industry experts in business coaching, SEO and Google Ads because we understand the value of collaboration.
+By working with experts who are passionate about their fields, we ensure our clients receive top-tier support in every aspect of their online marketing.
 At Glow Up, we’re dedicated to helping your business shine in the digital world.

-Wether you are designing a new website or re-designing, take this as an opportunity to organize or reorganize your materials.
-At Glow up, we will provide our client with a starting point text template and a Google folder to drop all of your media assets.
+Whether you are designing a new website or re-designing, take this as an opportunity to organize or reorganize your content.
+At Glow Up, we provide our clients with a starting point text template and a Google folder to drop all of your media assets into.
 This is the most crucial step to set your project up for success.
 Our team can help guide you or even provide re-writing services as part of your package or as a separate service, however, as much as we can help guide, you are the soul of your business, and your input will make a huge impact.

 Text Content

-In some cases, a business owner struggle a lot on this step because they don't believe themselves as good writers.
+In some cases, a business owner may struggle with text content due to a belief that they aren't great writers.
 If you are comfortable with AI, we highly recommend you try it out.
 If not, we can help.
-Typically, there are a few different type of problems you might find yourself facing:
+Typically, there are a few different types of problems you might find yourself facing:

-Too many thoughts and ideas: In this case, try not to stress about structure, or which page these info would be on your website, just write it all down, and organize later.
+Too many thoughts and ideas: In this case, try not to stress about structure, or which page this info would be on your website, just write it all down, and organize it later.
 Once you feel pretty good, let your designer know, and we can organize it with you together.

 Don't know what to write: This is a pretty common situation, and this is why we provide you with the text template.
-Within the template, you'll see some more helpful pointers and articles to help you generate ideas.
-Within that template, we also ask you if you have any inspiration websites.
-Looking at what your competitors are doing might also help getting some ideas.
+Within the template, you'll see some helpful pointers and articles to help generate ideas.
+You will also see a section to list any inspirational websites you like.
+Looking at what your competitors are doing might also help generate more ideas.

-Have it all in my head but just can't seem to put it on paper: If this is the case, our team will do an recorded interview with you by asking you a lot of questions.
+I have it all in my head but just can't seem to put it on paper: If this is the case, our team will do a recorded interview with you by asking you some questions.
 According to your answers, we'll put together the content for you.
-This is the last resort as it doesn't happen all that often and it usually is a separate service, which will occur an hourly charge.
+This is the last resort as it doesn't happen all that often and it usually is a separate service, which will incur an hourly charge.

-Suitable for your target audience: Some business owners struggle to define their target audience, if you are too, that's totally ok.
+Suitable for your target audience: Some business owners struggle to define their target audience, if you do too, that's totally ok.
 We can help you with that.

-Easy to understand: we make sure to understand your content completely so your customers will understand it too.
-We'll ask questions and help complete your content if we don't understand by reading your draft.
-We approach it as your first time customer who are excited to learn about your business, and our goal is to make your product or services appeal to as many customers as possible for maximum conversion.
+Easy to understand: We make sure to understand your content completely so your customers will understand it too.
+We'll ask questions and help complete your content if we don't understand after reading your draft.
+We approach it as your first-time customer who is excited to learn about your business and our goal is to make your product or services appeal to as many customers as possible for maximum conversion.

-Language consistency: We make sure you are using consistent language when describing similar product or services so your user will not be confused.
+Language consistency: We make sure you are using consistent language when describing similar products or services so your user will not be confused.

 Well organized: We make sure to understand the structure of all the information so it can help us with the next steps of web design.